gupta-himanshu/scala-for-beginners/Important-Points2.md

 • When you define an abstract field in an abstract class or trait, the Scala compiler does not create a field in the resulting code; it only generates the methods that correspond to the val or var field.

+36. When we provide concrete values for these fields in your concrete classes, you must again define your fields to be val or var .
+Because the fields don’t actually exist in the abstract base class (or trait), the override keyword is not necessary.